ab0x90/writeups/Cybergames_2021/was_my_flag_part1/WAS_my_flag_writeup.md

 # Beyond the Challenge

-During this challenge I found out that Chrome inspector could be used as a debugger to actually step through the application.
+During this challenge I found out that Chrome devtools could be used as a debugger to actually step through the application.

 I had downloaded all the files, and started a webserver using python3.